jmletras/sentiment_analysis/README.md

-# sentiment_analysis

-Online Reputation Sensor: machine learning techniques for detection and classification of opinions in Web textual sources
+# Online Reputation Sensor: machine learning techniques for detection and classification of opinions in Web textual sources

 The purpose of this work is to present a system with the ability to predict, through machine learning techniques, the sense of a sentence and the respective reputation impact on the